cyber-science/2025/_pages/cyberscitech/callpaper.md

 <h4 style="font-weight: bold">For WiP/Workshop/Special Session Papers<h4>
 <hr/>

-<h4>WiP (Work-in-Porgress) Tracks</h4>
+<h4>WiP (Work-in-Porgress) Track</h4>
-The track covers all the tracks for regular papers but it is aimed at
+The track covers all the topics for regular papers but it is aimed at
 <br/>papers that have an original but not fully validated proposal (WiP)

 <h4>Workshop/Special Session Tracks</h4>